david-lorenzo-vargas/Eventogy/README.md

 The user can click on an Event and get redirected to a dynamic route as well as get redirected to a dynamic route when selecting 'Create new'

-(further implementation needs for fetching the event and display the correct info in the page)
+(further implementation is needed for fetching the event and display the correct info in the page)

 ## Demo